etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How-to-Create-a-Chart-of-Accounts-Module.md

 ### Publishing the Chart of Accounts Module

-The way to package a chart of accounts module is similar to the [standard publishing process](.How_To_Create_and_Package_a_Module.md) for any module, just taking into account the previous particular considerations.
+The way to package a chart of accounts module is similar to the [how to publish modules to github repository](https://docs.etendo.software/latest/developer-guide/etendo-classic/how-to-guides/how-to-publish-modules-to-github-repository/) process.

 The summarized process is: